emacsmirror/bible-gateway/README.md

   from the public domain, such as KJV (English), LSG (French), RVA (Spanish), ALB (Albanian), UKR (Ukrainian), ...
-- Allows users to request a Bible chapter and opens a browser tab playing the selected chapter's audio from the [Zondervan King James Audio Bible](https://www.biblegateway.com/audio/dramatized/kjv/Gen.1).
+- Allows users to request a Bible chapter and opens a browser tab with the selected chapter's audio from the [Zondervan King James Audio Bible](https://www.biblegateway.com/audio/dramatized/kjv/Gen.1).
 -